gkurts/git-training/README.md

-Training material for git-training.

-TODO: slide deck?
+A handout for git training.